Diamond firetail

 The diamond firetail (Stagonopleura guttata) is a species of estrildid finch that is endemic to Australia.
 It has a patchy distribution and generally occupies drier forests and grassy woodlands west of the Great Dividing Range from South East Queensland to the Eyre Peninsula in South Australia.
 While it is a small stocky bird it is one of the largest finches in Australia.
 The birds are very distinctive with a black breast-band on a white breast.
 The flanks are black with white spots and it has a scarlet rump (hence the name) and a black tail.

 Taxonomy

 The family Estrildidae (grass-finches) was named by Swainson in 1827 and "finch" can be traced back to the Old English finc but its origin is debated.
 Firetail is now used to describe the three species of Stagonopleura.
 The red-browed finch (Neochmia temporalis) is no longer considered a firetail even though it has a red rump.

-The diamond firetail has also been known as the "spotted finch (Lewin 1808), spotted grossbeak (Lewin 1822), spotted-sided grossbeak (Latham 1823) and spotted- finch (Gould 1848)".
+The diamond firetail has also been known as the "spotted finch (Lewin 1808), spotted grossbeak (Lewin 1822), spotted-sided grossbeak (Latham 1823), spotted-sided finch (Mathews 1927) and spotted- finch (Gould 1848)".
 The name diamond firetail was first used in the Royal Australian Ornithological Union (RAOU's) second official checklist in 1926.
 Stagonopleura, is from the Greek for 'spotty flanks' and guttata from the Latin gutta, a 'droplet'.